Playing for Jimmy: Grieving Hayes suits up for Flyers season | WTOP

 Through bowling and baseball as kids to homecoming clashes at TD Garden, the Hayes brothers were as tight as a double knot; Kevin in step with big brother Jimmy, a couple of kids from Boston’s largest neighborhood who attended the same boarding school, same college and, ultimately, played head-to-head in the NHL.

-They were part of a five-sibling Irish family from Dorchester, and everyone knew celebrity — they shared a bloodline with cousins who made the NHL — was destined for the boys.
+They were the athletic anchors of a five-sibling Irish family from Dorchester, and everyone knew celebrity — they shared a bloodline with cousins who made the NHL — was destined for the boys.

-They became stars at Boston College and both reached the NHL.
+“You couldn’t go anywhere without someone having a Hayes jersey on or something on the wall with a Hayes jersey,” Kevin said.
+“My dad’s huge in the community.
+My mom ran a daycare that everyone’s kids go to.
+It’s just a small-knit community, and me and my brother were literally like the face of Dorchester.”

+The Hayes boys’ biggest fans were not the hockey zealots out of their working-class neighborhood that cheered them on as they became stars at Boston College, rather, they were each other.

+When they reached the NHL, Kevin lingered during warmups at the red line and waited for Jimmy to glide over and break the ice with a stupid joke.
 The brothers lived together, trained together, golfed together, could be the life of the party together and were in each other’s corners, even as Kevin developed into a top-line center while Jimmy’s career ended in the minors after parts of seven NHL seasons.

 “Jimmy stayed with Michael, taking pictures, giving him sticks, and giving him a bunch of Bruins swag,” Kevin said.
 “Unfortunately, Michael passed away just a month later.
 His dad told us it was the greatest night of his son’s short life.
 Michael loved Jimmy and he felt for the first time that he didn’t have cancer that night.
 His dad was awestruck by Jimmy’s kindness and was so grateful that Jimmy gave Michael one of the happiest days of his life.”

-Kevin, now the big brother, stayed home as long as he could with his family and that of his brother’s widow, Kristen.
+Kevin, now the big brother, stayed home as long as he could with his and his brother’s families.

 “It was tough being in Boston because everyone knows us,” he said.
 “I couldn’t go get coffee or go for a walk without someone awkwardly staring at me, wanting to say sorry or give me a hug.
 It just kind of got draining.
 Instead of just sitting on my parent’s coach or Kristen’s house the whole time, it was nice to actually get back and look forward to the season.”

-Kevin is back in Philadelphia and out another few weeks following abdominal surgery.
+Kevin Hayes is back in Philadelphia and out another few weeks following abdominal surgery.
 He skates at the rink but misses the FaceTime chats with Jimmy on the 20-minute ride home.
+He doesn’t check his phone as much these days and he’s deeply apologetic over the hundreds and hundreds of well-meaning texts that have gone unanswered.
+But he does scroll Kristen’s Instagram account.
+Her page is an affectionate, heartbreaking remembrance of photos and videos of Jimmy Hayes mugging for the camera in a “dad” hat and walks on the beach with their oldest son with the caption, “We want you back dadda.”

-He admires how strong Kristen has remained for sons Beau and Mac through the tragedy.
+Kevin laughs when he recalls how his brother and Kristen met at a seafood restaurant on the Boston Waterfront and admires how strong she has remained for sons Beau and Mac through the tragedy.
+His grief still so raw, Kevin says the boys will always know how much Jimmy loved them, how much he loved his family.

 “I lost my best friend and my brother.
 She lost her husband and her father to her kids,” Kevin said.
 “It’s tough.
 I can accept what happened, that my brother’s gone and he died.
 I’m 29 years old and I understand what death is.
 The thing that I can’t get my head around, the whole, not to get spiritual, but God.
 Being mad at God.